nextcloud/desktop/doc/visualtour.rst

 * Operation indicator: Shows the status of the current sync process, or ``Up to date`` if server and client are in sync.
-* **Recent Changes**: shows the last six files modified by sync operations, and provides access to the Sync Protocol, which lists all changes since the last restart of ownCloud Client.
+* **Recent Changes**: shows the last six files modified by sync operations, and provides access to the Sync status, which lists all changes since the last restart of ownCloud Client.
 * ``Settings...``: provides access to the settings menu.
 * ``Help``: Opens a browser to display this help.